History of the SAZ

-The founding General Assembly that met on June 28, 1991, did not yet entirely agree upon the name.
-On a proposal from Karl-Heinz Schmiel, "Verein" ("Club") was replaced by "Zunft" ("Guild") in July since this term would better suit the voting rights regulation in the bylaws.
-This regulation already stipulated at that time that voting rights were granted only to those members who had published games.
-Not everybody was happy with "Zunft"; but finally, on November 11, 1991, it was entered into the register of associations in Göttingen as Spiele-Autoren-Zunft e.V.
+A first meeting in June 1991, did not yet entirely agree upon the name.
+On a proposal from Karl-Heinz Schmiel, "Verein" ("Club") was replaced by "Zunft" ("Guild").
+Not everybody was happy with "Zunft"; but finally, on October 17, 1991, the organization was founded as Spiele-Autoren-Zunft e.V. in Essen.

 Hajo Bücken was the initial first chairman in SAZ history, Klaus Teuber was the initial second chairman, and Dirk Hanneforth the initial treasurer.

 Chronology of SAZ boards

 |Period||1st Chairperson||2nd Chairperson||Treasurer|

 |1993-1995||Wolfgang Riedesser||Karl-Heinz Schmiel||Niek Neuwahl|

 |1997-1999||Niek Neuwahl||Werner Falkhof||Harald Bilz|